Common questions asked by customers with King River Rafting

 How safe is White Water Rafting?

 On each trip our trained staff examine your health questionnaires, and are able to address concerns you may have.
 It is up to you to bring any essential medication that you may need during the day and to keep the guides informed of any concerns you may have.
 The King River flows through an area remote from roads and usually the quickest way to outside assistance will be down the river.
-Every trip will carry a satellite phone and Personal Locator Beacon to assist in the management of emergencies.
+Every trip will carry a satellite communication device and Personal Locator Beacon to assist in the management of emergencies.
 Our aim is for you to have a safe, enjoyable and memorable day

 What safety gear will I wear?

 All our guests wear a wetsuit, helmet and approved PFD (Personal Flotation Device).
-The rafts are equipped with safety equipment including first aid kit, satellite phone, PLB, and a repair and wrap kit.

 How fit do I need to be?